Tensorjin/Furniview/furniview-programing-document.md

    - Create a Supabase project.
    - Set up a PostgreSQL database for furniture and user data.
    - Configure storage buckets for GLTF files.
-   - Enable authentication for companies and end users.
+   - Enable authentication for companies and end users (including setting up Google Sign-In as an OAuth provider in Supabase).
 2. **File Upload and Storage**:
    - Build an API endpoint (e.g., `/upload`) using Express.js to accept file uploads from the frontend.
    - Store files in Supabase Storage.